pgodsalve/Dr-Chris-Godsalve/README.md

 His memory must be celebrated, and I’d like this blog page to be in the spirit of sharing stories over a pint.
 All contributions are very much welcome, be it a song that reminds you of my dad, an anecdote or a photo.
 Though currently isolated, myself and my mum Beatrice have been overwhelmed with love and kindness from family and friends, sharing their kind wishes, support and memories of dad.
 I shall post these separately and will continue to update this page.

-‘Meanwhile, back at the ranch..’ as dad would say, we have finished the funeral preparations which as been no small feat.
+‘Meanwhile, back at the ranch..’ as dad would say, we have finished the funeral preparations which has been no small feat.
 My mum and I have felt under immense pressure to do justice to such a brilliant person who was a deep thinker and had a vast array of interests, as well as to adequately convey what he meant to us.

-We have tried to do this as best we could within the limited time window and have had to trim down our content rather ruthlessly, however the long form version of the eulogy can be found spanning the ‘biography’ and ‘words’ sections on this site, as well as the remarkable eulogy written by lifelong friend John Devaney which I feel makes for essential reading.
+We have tried to do this as best we could within the limited time window and have had to trim down our content rather ruthlessly, however the long form version of the eulogy is found above, as well as the remarkable eulogy written by lifelong friend John Devaney which makes for essential reading.
 Music choices have been difficult too, but we laughed a lot thinking up some absurd and completely inappropriate choices in keeping with dad’s sense of humour!
 One of these made the cut and we hope dad would have been amused at an alternative Lord’s Prayer by Siouxsie and the Banshees.

 The funeral will be held at 15.15 on Tuesday 14th April.